-Strategy Actions/Milestones Description/Background industry also has a RISC composed of senior managers.
-Since inception in 2014, the NRC and industry RISCs meet quarterly.
-The NRC RISC's objectives include the following: engage industry and listen to concerns relative to the use of PRA to support regulatory decisionmaking; communicate NRC actions in the area of RIDM; discuss what initiatives can be taken by the NRC to incentivize industry to continue to develop PRAs to help both reduce uncertainty and provide a framework to make decisions in light of uncertainty; and discuss industry actions necessary to achieve the vision for future use of PRA to support regulatory decisions.
-A brief summary of RISC actions to improve the Actions/Milestones (EPRI) under its MOU to improve fire PRA methods in several areas.
+(EPRI) under its MOU to improve fire PRA methods in several areas.
 The NRC and NEI also are working on four additional FAQs.
 On April 3, 2019, the staff conducted a public workshop for fire PRA realism products (FAQs, EPRI/RES MOU NUREGs, NEI reports).
 Agreement was reached on next steps and timely schedules for closure of the remaining FAQs, and the completion of in-progress reports.
 In addition, industry continues to work on an expert elicitation report for enhancements to NUREG-2180 to allow credit for Very Early Warning Detection Systems.
 Also, the milestones for completion of staff review for NEI reports 00-01 and 04-02, with corresponding Regulatory Guide endorsement reference, were re-confirmed.

-Realism in the ROP: The NRC continuously maintains and improves guidance documents and NRC risk tools used to support ROP activities.
+- Realism in the ROP: The NRC continuously maintains and improves guidance documents and NRC risk tools used to support ROP activities.
 One such tool is the Risk Assessment Standardization Project Handbook (RASP Handbook).
 In March 2017, the staff transmitted plans to discuss industry concerns associated with the RASP Handbook.
-As a result of public meetings, industry provided a document regarding CCF modeling for staff review on December 8, 2017, with a revised White Paper on January 26, 2018.
+As a result of public meetings, industry proposed pursuing the issue on common cause failure (CCF) as the highest priority and discussed alternatives.
+Industry provided a document regarding CCF modeling for staff review on December 8, 2017, with a revised White Paper on January 26, 2018.
 Following review of the White Paper, the staff shared its comments with external stakeholders at a December 12, 2018, public meeting.
-Informed by the insights gained from these interactions, the staff will use the following approaches on a trial-basis for one year: (a) the staff will perform sensitivity studies to evaluate the impact of CCF when conducting risk evaluations for the Significance realism of PRA information used in regulatory decisionmaking are provided here.
-SECY 17- 0112 Enclosure 3 provides Determination Process (SDP); (b) licensees can provide plant-specific CCF "defense strategies" for the SDP; and (c) the staff will initiate a research effort to develop a quantitative approach that would categorize the effects of CCF based on the cause of the failure. additional information on all active RISC initiatives including TS Initiative 4b, The Peer Review Facts and Observations Closure Process, 10 CFR 50.69, PRA Methods Vetting Process, and Risk Credit for Diverse and Flexible Coping Strategies (FLEX) in RIDM: FLEX is currently being credited in multiple risk- informed applications.
+Informed by the insights gained from these interactions, the staff will use the following approaches on a trial-basis for one year: (a) the staff will perform sensitivity studies to evaluate the impact of CCF when conducting risk evaluations for the Significance Determination Process (SDP); (b) licensees can provide plant-specific CCF "defense strategies" for the SDP; and (c) the staff will initiate a research effort to develop a quantitative approach that would categorize the effects of CCF based on the cause of the failure. - Credit for Diverse and Flexible Coping Strategies (FLEX) in RIDM: FLEX is currently being credited in multiple riskinformed applications.
 The NRC staff has developed several guidance documents to promote consistency and efficiency in applications in these areas.
 The staff is continuing to monitor the licensees' use of FLEX and is evaluating the need for additional guidance changes.

-Aggregation.
-Additional activities that advance risk-informed initiatives outside Activities supplemental to the RISC that also advance the RISC include: Cooperative Research Activities with EPRI.
+Additional activities that advance risk-informed initiatives outside the RISC include:

+Cooperative Research Activities with EPRI.
 To conserve resources and to avoid unnecessary duplication of effort, both the NRC and EPRI have agreed to cooperate in selected